Whatcom Food and Farming Station

 Equipment Demonstrations

-The station organizes demonstrations of state-of-the-art farming and processing equipment, providing insights into modern agricultural practices and technologies.
+Local farm support organizations can utilize the research station to offer demonstrations of state-of-the-art farming and processing equipment, providing insights into modern agricultural practices and technologies.